aidantwoods/BetterOptions/README.md

 ---

-Instead, create a json file specifying logical (AND, OR, XOR) requirement groups of options, and/or just specify options on their own with no requirements.
+Instead, create a data structure file specifying logical (AND, OR, XOR) requirement groups of options, and/or just specify options on their own with no requirements.

+I say "data structure file" here because, in theory you can use whatever you like (provided you create an adapter that implements the right interface and register the file extension).
+The default supported file types are JSON using PHPs native parser, and YAML (if you also install Symfony's YAML parser from require dev in composer.json).

 The expected type of an option can be specified, and this is the type you will recieve (or `null` if not set).
 Optionally specify a default value (you can